Winchester Mystery House Ghost Tour Review

 The vibe of the Explore More Tour was completely different.
 It was obvious this was the tour the paranormal enthusiasts were really here for.
 The tour guide definitely played that up.
 Every description rings with tragedy, sadness, or outright ghosts, both from the lore and from modern staff and tourist experiences.
 Diana got to visit areas that were unfinished, dilapidated, and under construction (thus the hard hats).
 This tour also ventured into the creepy cellar, where there miiiiiiight have been a light staged to flicker out just as we passed by for effect (at least, Diana hopes it was staged).
 Her favorite part was the Witch’s Cap, a tower spire which creates a perfect echo while standing in its center.
 It was a spooky, attic room that simply felt haunted.

-The Halloween Tour
+The Winchester House Halloween Tour

 EVERY haunted place should have a special Halloween event.
 The Winchester Mystery House has recently realized this universal truth, and added a seasonal haunted attraction to their lineup!
 This new special event, All Hallows’ Eve, is offered on select nights from Sep 10, 2021 to Oct 31, 2021.
 This year, All Hallows’ Eve features the Lost In The House Tour, an indoor theatrical paranormal investigative adventure!
 Scaredy cats can stay behind to take the family-friendly Jack O’ Lantern Trail through the Victorian gardens and watch the light show.

 Prices for each tour at the time of this writing run $41.99 per adult, $19.99 for kids 5-12, and $34.99 for seniors over 65, military, and EMT/firefighters.
 But, by taking both tours back-to-back, the second tour was only $23.
 Kids under 6 aren’t allowed on the Explore More Tour, because of the inherent safety issues of these unfinished rooms.
-Diana purchased tour tickets in the gift shop right before the tour, where she also played this exciting arcade game:
+Diana purchased tour tickets in the gift shop right before the tour, where she also played this exciting fortune-telling arcade game:

-From Diana’s experience, the Winchester Mansion is not hospitable to those who use a chair or have difficulty with stairs.
+From Diana’s experience, the Winchester Mansion is not hospitable to those who use a wheelchair or have difficulty with stairs.
 Keep in mind it was all built before 1922, by a woman who was pretty petite.
 Strangely, Mrs. Winchester suffered from debilitating arthritis, and so some of the later additions to the house feature random half-height stairs.
 If you happen to be a petite person with knee problems, you’ll have to let us know if these actually provide any sort of increased accessibility.
-For Diana, the oddly short-yet-long winding staircases felt more difficult to descend, rather than less.
-There are 3 elevators on the property, but with the winding, sprawling nature of the house, these won’t take you to every location on the tour.
+For tallish Diana, the oddly short-yet-long winding staircases felt more difficult to descend, rather than less.
+There are 3 elevators on the Winchester property, but with the winding, sprawling nature of the house, these won’t take you to every location on the tour.

 If you want to explore the grounds, there is still plenty to see, and the outdoor areas are very accessible.
 Also, free!
 In the courtyard just past the cafe, you’ll find the main restrooms.
 You’ll also do a double-take at this gem of a play shooting gallery to rival those of even famous theme parks, but with a haunting x Winchester Repeating Rifles theme: